-The CU Denver Construction Engineering and Management
+The interdisciplinary CU Denver Construction Engineering and Management

-the state backed by industry and supported by accredited schools of
+(CEM) program is backed by industry and supported by accredited schools of

 architecture and business.

 Construction engineering and management concerns the design,

 planning and management of the construction, maintenance and disposal of structures, infrastructure, transportation systems, site work, and commercial, industrial, residential and environmental projects (for example: highways, bridges,